Data Visualization on Risk Assessment of Meteor Impacts

-What are the chances Earth is impacted by a meteor?
+What are the chances, based on data, Earth is impacted by a meteor?

 If a meteor does hit Earth, how much damage would it cause?